emadumitru/r6_project/to_do.md

 - [] rename all sites
 - [] make some sort of border on selected operator image
 - [] layout recom tab

+# Will be to do after ema is done
+- [] layout stat tab